 We want to hear from you

-As we approach the tenth anniversary of Closing the Gap only one of the seven national targets is on track and four will expire in 2018.
+A decade after Australian governments committed to the Closing the Gap framework, three of the seven national targets are on track and four will expire later this year.

-Australian governments acknowledge they need to work differently with Aboriginal and Torres Strait Islander Australians.
+Australian governments acknowledge they need to work differently with Aboriginal and Torres Strait Islander Peoples.

 This includes genuine partnership with Indigenous leaders, organisations and communities, to identify the priorities that will inform better programs and services, to close the gap.